mhbeals/mhwood.github.io/cv/talks.md

 "Ontologies and Interoperability" at the Software Sustainability Institute's Collaboration Workshop (2020)

+"Breaking Black Boxes: The Importance of Developing Your Own Research Tools" at the Centre for Media History, Macquarrie University (2018)

 "Historical Portals: Preservation, Access and Community Building with Digital Newspaper Archives" History Research Seminar.
 Sheffield Hallam